 Bank Asia posts 22% rise in profits

-The price of the bank's share remained unchanged at the Dhaka Stock Exchange at Tk 20.2 yesterday.
+The price of the bank's share remained unchanged at Dhaka Stock Exchange at Tk 20.2 today.

 Comments